-Access to control box items such as the Central Control Board, Ignition Control Boards and wiring harnesses is provided through a panel on the left side of the unit.
-An 18" (46.0 cm) minimum clearance is recommended.
+Access to control box items such as the Central Control Board, Ignition Control Boards, Interface Board and wiring harnesses is provided through a panel on the left side of the unit.
+A minimum service clearance of 18" (46.0 cm) is required.

-These boilers are approved for installation on noncombustible flooring in an alcove with minimum clearance to combustibles of: 3 inches (7.6 cm) Right Side, and Back; 6 inches (15.2 cm) Top, Front Alcove, 12 inches (30.5 cm) Left Side and 6 inches (15.2 cm) Vent.
+These boilers are approved for installation on noncombustible flooring in an alcove with minimum clearance to combustibles of: 3 inches (7.6 cm) Right Side, and Back; 6 inches (15.2 cm) Top; Front, Alcove; 12 inches (30.5 cm) Left Side; and 6 inches (15.2 cm) surrounding the Vent.

 For installation on combustible flooring use the Combustible Floor Kit.
-The combustible floor kit base adds 4" (10.1 cm) to the overall height of the boiler.
-See figure 3.
+The combustible floor kit base adds 4" (10.1 cm) to the overall height of the boiler; see Figure 2.

-Figure 3: Boiler on Combustible Floor Base and Kit Numbers
+Figure 2.
+Boiler on Combustible Floor Base and Kit Numbers.